Influencing the next phase of hospice regulation in England

 CQC has restructured the Guidance for Providers section of their website in response to feedback.

-The second consultation, which opened on Monday 12 June, is seeking views on:
+The second consultation, which closed in August, sought views on:

 - The structure of registration, and clarifying how CQC define providers;